 \subsection{Sampling methods}

-In the supervised learning model, one of the most important parts is to acquire enough samples, and the samples should be representative.
-If the sample size is too small, it is easy to observe underfitting, where the parameter law of the model may not be learned effectively.
-Furthermore, a highly concentrated distribution of samples may result in a lack of representativeness, increasing the risk of overfitting and ultimately degrading the forecast accuracy of new samples.
-Neither of these situations is capable of unearthing the maximum potential of this model.
-Therefore, how to efficiently sample enough samples becomes particularly critical in supervised learning.
-Specifically, the usage of different samples for training will produce different training parameters, and such discrepancies can significantly impact the quality of robust quantum control.
-During the sampling process, two factors have to be concerned, i.e., sampling range and distribution.
-In this section, we focus on this issue.
+In the current model, one of the most important parts is to acquire enough representative samples.
+If the sample size is too small, it is easy to observe underfitting, where the parameter law of the model may not be well learned.
+How to efficiently draw enough samples becomes very critical in supervised learning.
+In particular, the usage of different training samples will produce different solutions of training parameters, and such discrepancies can significantly impact the quality of robust quantum control.

-Figure~\ref{dvsF}(a) shows the relationship between the generalization error $\bar{G}(\epsilon'_+,\epsilon'_+)$ and the total number of samples.
-It is readily found that the generalization error is relatively large and oscillates when the sample size $K$ is not large enough.
-With the increasing of the sampling size, the generalization error gradually decreases and stabilizes at a relatively low level.
-This implies that having sufficient samples are imperative for successfully training the parameters.
-Furthermore, a comparison of points with different shapes shows that increasing the number of training groups also facilitates parameter training, making it easier to find the optimal solutions; see the points with the asterisk.
+Figure~\ref{dvsF} shows the relationship between the average infidelity $I_f(-0.3,0.3)$ and the total number of samples, where the objective is to achieve population inversion in a robust manner, and the samples come from the pulse area error given by Eq.~(\ref{epa}).
+For cases in which the sample size is particularly large, we split them into multiple groups for independent training, and then pick out the optimal solutions from these groups.
+The purpose of this is that we can train the parameters in parallel, thus improving the computational efficiency.
+It is readily found that the average infidelity is relatively large and oscillates when the sample size $K$ is not large enough.
+With increasing the sampling size, the average infidelity gradually decreases and stabilizes at a relatively low level.
+This implies that having sufficient samples is imperative for successfully training the parameters.
+Furthermore, increasing the number of training groups also facilitates parameter training, making it easier to find the optimal solutions.

-In Fig.~\ref{dvsF}(b), we plot trends in the generalization error by using different sampling ranges.
-The samples are uniformly sampled from the interval $[0,\epsilon'_+]$, where the symbol $\prime$ is added in $\epsilon_+$ to distinguish the sampling boundary from the error boundary.
-We can see that the generalization error $\bar{G}(-\epsilon'_+,\epsilon'_+)$ tends to increase on the whole when increasing the sampling range.
-This result means that a small sampling range is beneficial to obtain relatively high fidelity of quantum operations.
-Nevertheless, smaller sampling ranges are not always superior, because an excessively small sampling range may be counterproductive to improving the robust width, as explained in Sec.~\ref{iif}.
-Thus, an appropriate sampling range favors attaining high fidelity and a broad robust width.